How to shoot RAW on iPhone: The ultimate Guide

 Why should I shoot RAW with iPhone?

-Simple answer: Because a RAW photo contains much more image information and allows you to enhance a photo to a much greater extent than a JPEG photo.
+Simple answer: Because a RAW photo contains much more image information and allows you to process and enhance a photo to a much greater extent than a JPEG photo.

 As a summary, when it comes to detail and low noise, shooting RAW beats shooting JPEG - at the price that you'll need to edit and develop each RAW photo before publishing it.
 Here's one sample photo to illustrate that.